FAQ for COVID-19 – Frequently Asked Questions related to the COVID-19 pandemic

 Are there things I should avoid doing?

 CYA will be sharing recommendations and policies set forth by health authorities regarding social distancing and health-related precautions.
-Government imposed restrictions will be changing over time, and CYA will keep students up to date on all restrictions and procedures regarding the use of masks, social distancing, group gatherings, shopping, nightlife, etc. CYA will share the most current information during the pre-departure online orientation sessions, as well as upon student arrival, and will continue communicating with students about the latest developments throughout their stay in Greece.
+Government imposed restrictions may be changing depending on the general situation, and CYA will keep students up to date on any restrictions and procedures regarding the use of masks, social distancing, group gatherings, shopping, nightlife, etc. CYA will share the most current information during the pre-departure online orientation sessions, as well as upon student arrival, and will continue communicating with students about the latest developments throughout their stay in Greece.

 Classes / Classrooms / Offices / Common areas